1Mahz/-NEA-Hiring-Project/README.md

 1. Run `lunar compile`.
 This will start rojo server + start compiling code live
 2. Open `.rbxlx` place file you're working on
-3. Connect to rojo server using rojo plugin in roblox OR
+3. Connect to rojo server using rojo plugin in
+OR
 1. Run `lunar go`.
-Opens roblox studio, starts rojo server, starts compiling code live
+Opens studio, starts rojo server, starts compiling code live
-2. Connect to rojo server using rojo plugin in roblox !!!
+2. Connect to rojo server using rojo plugin in
+!!!
 TAKE ATTENTION.
-In 2nd scenario stopping VScode's terminal task will CLOSE roblox studio WITHOUT SAVING.
+In 2nd scenario stopping VScode's terminal task will CLOSE  studio WITHOUT SAVING.
 Save before closing VScode/stopping task in terminal

 ... and then just code

 ## How to enable auto-publishing usind GitHub actions (on staging push)
-1. Add every secret to GitHub that is required (this is kind of hard, contact @r0rnor in discord to sort out this)
+1. Add every secret to GitHub that is required (this is kind of hard, contact @1mahz in discord to sort out this)